 How we can help

-Our Public Law and Regulatory Team are able to assist with any queries regarding the 2020 Act and the practical steps needed to comply with the changes, including broader aspects of your organisation’s safeguarding policies and processes.
-If you have any questions about how the changes may affect you or your organisation, please feel free to get in touch.
+Our Public Law and Regulatory and Employment teams are able to assist with any queries regarding the 2020 Act and the practical steps needed to comply with the changes, including broader aspects of your organisation’s safeguarding policies and processes as well as reviewing your current disclosure and recruitment procedures.
+If you have any questions about how the changes may affect you or your organisation, please get in touch.

 Written by